- Approvals and Signatures

 In addition to following the usual purchasing procedures, the following approvals and signatures are needed.

 - Contracts with a purchase of $1 to $2,000 must be signed by the person(s) with signature authority on the account(s) used for the purchase.

 - Contracts with a purchase between $2,001 and $24,999, require the dean or department head's email approval or other electronic or written approval and the contract must be signed by the Vice President of Finance and Administrative Services.

 - Contracts with a purchase between $25,000 and $49,999, require the dean or department head's email or other electronic or written approval, as well as the written approvals of the Vice President of Finance and Administrative Services and the cabinet member and the signature of TMCC's President.

 - Contracts with a purchase price over $50,000 are typically handled by Business Center North (BCN) Purchasing and require a bidding process.
 BCN Purchasing has signature authority for TMCC to sign these contracts.
 Unless specifically requested by BCN Purchasing, the president's signature is not required on these contracts.
-However, the department should forward a copy of the completed contract to the grants, contracts and risk management analyst for TMCC's contract files.
+However, the department should forward a copy of the completed contract to the Budget and Planning Office for TMCC's contract files.

 In some instances, contracts will require the Chancellor's approval.
 For specific examples, see: NSHE Procedures and Guidelines Manual (Chapter 5, Section 3, Question and Answer 12)

 The TMCC President's Office coordinates obtaining the Chancellor's signature.
 If the Chancellor's signature is required, expect at least two weeks, or longer, for the Chancellor's Office review and approval.